riyandrika/Microprocessors/README.md

 Instructed by Gan Woon Seng, Professor of Audio Engineering

-This course gives a strong foundation in microprocessor development, specifically for ARM7 processors.
-It places a strong emphasis on low-level programming with Assembly and C programming to perform tasks in a microprocessor.
+This course gave a solid foundation in microprocessor development, specifically for ARM7 processors.
+There was strong emphasis on low-level programming with Assembly and C programming to perform tasks in a microprocessor.

 Scope of course:
 1. Programmer's Model, Assembler Directives